 Because of these similarities, I’ve been asked by colleagues, journalists and others to come up with some thoughts on accident reduction solutions for Covid-19 based on similarities between the high consequence/low validity uncertainty which surrounds both risk contexts.
 Indeed, at Henry’s Avalanche Talk (HAT) we’re committed to solving the ‘risk problem’ by giving off-piste skiers and tourers a better understanding of the risks and how do reduce them – thus improving the experience.

 Applying avalanche safety solutions to Covid-19 may sound like a big leap.
-However, drawing connections with other endeavors and professions is something people have long been asking me do, starting thirty years ago with a gentleman who’d fought in the Rhodesian Bush War.
+However, drawing connections with other endeavours and professions is something people have long been asking me do, starting thirty years ago with a gentleman who’d fought in the Rhodesian Bush War.
 He felt that at least some of his friends could have been saved if they’d applied some of the risk reduction techniques he’d heard me mention in my avalanche talk in the human factor section, ‘…the problem is not that they were incompetent: they just let their gaurd down – didn’t apply their experience and knowledge at the time…and they were ambushed’ .